UtrechtUniversity/icommands-docker/README.md

 This needs only to be done once, but if for some reason the image is deleted from the local cache, you will encounter the error `Unable to find image 'ghcr.io/utrechtuniversity/docker_icommands:0.2' locally` when executing a command.
 In that case, simply pull the container again.

 #### Locally building the container (optional)
-If for some reason you wish to build your own container image rather than download the image from the registry, clone [the repository](https://github.com/UtrechtUniversity/icommands-docker), and execute the following command in the root of the cloned repository:
+If for some reason you wish to build your own container image rather than download the image from the registry, clone [the repository](https://github.com/UtrechtUniversity/icommands-docker), and execute the following command in its root:

 ```bash
 $ sudo docker build -t <tag> .